 Men and women with little or no work experience seeking an opportunity to gain the fundamental skills to enter the workforce.

 What training will I receive?

-Practice customer service skills essential for the service industry at our Burlington, Barre, or Hyde Park store locations.
-At our Household Goods Store learn to deliver customer service to donors and shoppers in a busy retail setting.
-Training may include: intake, stocking, organizing, pricing, data entry, and typing.
-At our Building Materials Store learn to deliver customer service to donors and shoppers while processing a wide variety building materials.
-Training may include: hand and power tools, reading a tape measure, stocking, and organizing.
+Practice customer service skills essential for the service industry at our Burlington, Williston, Barre, or Hyde Park store locations.
+Learn to deliver customer service to donors and shoppers in a busy retail setting.
+Training may include: intake, pricing, data entry, typing, handling hand and power tools, reading a tape measure, stocking, and organizing.

-At our South Burlington Warehouse learn how to diagnose and repair washers, dryers, ovens using industry recognized techniques while learning basic electrical safety.
+At our Williston Warehouse learn how to diagnose and repair washers, dryers, and ovens using industry recognized techniques while learning basic electrical safety.

-Work with our IT department in Burlington to identify and/or test computer hardware parts an accessories.
+Work with our IT department in Williston to identify and/or test computer hardware parts an accessories.
 Also practice critical thinking for the technology sector.

 Electronics and Small Appliances

-Located in Burlington test, clean, and repair a variety of AV and small appliances while learning basic electrical safety.
+Located in Williston, test, clean, and repair a variety of AV and small appliances while learning basic electrical safety.

 Gain food service experience at our Overlook or Courthouse Cafés in Burlington or WSOC Café in Waterbury.
 Practice customer service, master health code standards, and learn basic food preparation.
 Additional training may include taking inventory, signage, and stocking.